colab-coop/hello-voter/README.md

 ### Testing

+We use [React Testing Library](https://testing-library.com/docs/intro) for unit tests (similar to Jest + Enzyme) and [Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html) for integration tests.
 Learn more about testing React apps [here](https://reactjs.org/docs/testing.html).

-- To run tests: `npm test`.
+- To run unit tests: `npm test`.
 This will launch the test runner in "interactive" mode.

 ### Styling